DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 ### 4. DiscoveryKernel Integration

-The `DiscoveryKernel` acts as the integration and configuration entry point for the Discovery module.
+The `DiscoveryKernel` acts as both the entry point and the main façade for all Discovery module operations.
 It is responsible for:

-* Receiving core configuration parameters (such as PSR-4 prefix and source directory).
+* Receiving the root PSR-4 prefix and the base source directory as configuration.
-* Instantiating and exposing a pre-configured `DiscoveryScanner` that is ready for immediate use.
+* Instantiating and exposing a ready-to-use `DiscoveryScanner` (singleton).
-* Ensuring all infrastructure contracts are wired correctly, according to project conventions.
+* Providing direct methods for:

+  * Discovering all classes (via `scanner()`).
+  * Discovering available extension modules/plugins (`discoverExtensions()`).
+  * Discovering all implementations of a given interface under a namespace (`discoverImplementations()`).
-* Integrating seamlessly with the system’s global or modular kernel array, just like other functional kernels.
+* Encapsulating and orchestrating all infrastructure and service wiring, in a way that is consistent with the system’s modular kernel pattern.
+* Enabling seamless integration with the application's boot process, DI container, or custom providers.

+**This design means the DiscoveryKernel is the only entry point you need to access all standard Discovery functionality, ensuring consistency and maintainability throughout your system.**

 **Main file:**